RIR360/Facebook-Post/README.md

 Facebook post remake with HTML, CSS, and JS.
 No frameworks or dependencies.
 If you're a new web learner then you must explore this open repository.
 It's not back-end supported, it can't communicate to any server.
 It's a nice front-end project you may like!😀

 ## Features:
-* Nice and clean UI just like Facebbok
+* Nice and clean UI just like Facebook
 * Functional post menu option button
 * Reactions can be placed on the button
 * Commenting functionality